 (Cross-listed with BBMB).
 (2-6) Cr.
-4. F.
+4. F.S.

-Prereq: MICRO 302, MICRO 302L, CHEM 332, BIOL 313L
+Prereg: MICRO 302, MICRO 302L, CHEM 332, BIOL 313L

-Fundamental techniques and theory for studying the cellular mechanisms and diversity of microbial life.
-Experimental techniques will include isolation and physiological characterization of bacteria that inhabit different environments.
-Also included are techniques for phylogenetic characterization, measuring gene expression, and genetic manipulation of diverse species of bacteria.
+Fundamental techniques and theory for studying the cellular mechanisms, genetic processes and diversity of microbial life.

+Experimental techniques will include isolation and physiological characterization of bacteria that inhabit different environments as well as an emphasis on genetic and molecular techniques to understand antibiotic resistance processes and mechanisms.
+Also included are techniques for phylogenetic characterization, measuring gene expression, and genetic manipulation of bacteria.
 Essential components for the effective communication of scientific results are also emphasized.